jillesvangurp/es-kotlin-client/README.md

 [![](https://jitpack.io/v/jillesvangurp/es-kotlin-wrapper-client.svg)](https://jitpack.io/#jillesvangurp/es-kotlin-wrapper-client)

+**Important.** This repository used to be under the inbot account.
+As Inbot shut operations in October 2019, I've moved the repo to my private account (jillesvangurp).
+Any future updates will come from this repository.

 # Introduction

 ES Kotlin Wrapper client for the Elasticsearch Highlevel REST client is a client library written in Kotlin that adapts the official [Highlevel Elasticsearch HTTP client for Java](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/java-rest-high.html) (introduced with Elasticsearch 6.x) with some Kotlin specific goodness.